javirs200/AssettoSesionViwer/README.md

 # AssettoSesionViwer

-React web app for see formated an organized the content manager sesion dump for assetto corsa viedogame Sesions json dumps are located in folder "AppData\Local\AcTools Content Manager\Progress\Sessions"
+React web app for see formated and organized the content manager sesion dump for assetto corsa videogame Sesions json dumps are located in folder "AppData\Local\AcTools Content Manager\Progress\Sessions"

 Work in progress